About Operation Galaxy

 - Overall, 39% reduction in accommodation with support provision since 2012 in wider Operation Galaxy area – 48% reduction in Boscombe

 Phase 1 has now been formally completed.
 However, 4 properties have been identified as having a consistently unacceptable impact on the local community.
 These will be further analysed to consider future strategy and plans.

 Multi agency inspections will be called if a property is identified as problematic under the Dynamic Inspection Procedure.
 Critically, the partnership will continue to raise awareness of the issues and impact of a high density of this form of accommodation to ensure no further schemes are opened in the target area.

-With funding from The Police Crime Commissioner, Bournemouth 2026 and the Council, Operation Galaxy has employed a Police Analyst and three Operation Galaxy Officers including a lead officer.
-Phase 2 is a two year pilot scheme which focuses on a defined area, see map below, targeting houses of multiple occupancy (HMO’s).
+Funding comes from The Police Crime Commissioner, Bournemouth 2026 and the Council.
+Operation Galaxy has employed a Police Analyst and three Operation Galaxy Officers including a lead officer.